Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Introduction

-In this work, we focus on how to use surrogate outcomes to facilitate the inference of model parameters with outcome missingness.
+In this work, we focus on how to use surrogate outcomes to develop interpretable predictive models with outcome missingness.
 The parameter of interest herein is defined as the minimizer of the deviance under a GLM with possible model misspecification.
 We propose a concept of an informative surrogate, defined as a surrogate outcome that enables a low-dimensional imputation model conditional on the surrogate and the covariates (i.e., the imputation model lies in a low-dimensional subspace generated by the surrogate and covariates).
-Under the MAR assumption, we exploit the role of this informative surrogate to 1) allow for a low-dimensional imputation model under a large number of covariates; 2) avoid estimating the complex missing propensity; 3) improve the efficiency in parameter estimation.
+Under the MAR assumption, we exploit the role of this informative surrogate to 1) allow for a low-dimensional imputation model under a large number of covariates; 2) avoid estimating the complex missing propensity.
 To harvest the potential benefit brought by informative surrogate outcomes, we propose the following procedure.
-First, we estimate a flexible imputation model (e.g., using kernel regression) in a reduced subspace that is constructed by leveraging the information from informative surrogate outcomes.
+First, we estimate a flexible imputation model (e.g., using kernel regression or basis expansion) in a reduced subspace that is constructed by leveraging the information from informative surrogate outcomes.
 Subsequently, we can impute the missing outcomes and obtain an initial estimator for the parameters of interest.
-Then, we bypass the estimation of the complex missing propensity entirely, and instead estimate a low-dimensional weighting function based on the reduced subspace to adjust for the possible bias due to the estimated imputation model.
+Then, we bypass the estimation of the complex missing propensity and instead estimate a low-dimensional weighting function based on the reduced subspace to adjust for the possible bias due to the estimated imputation model.
 Finally, a one-step debiased estimator for the parameters in the predictive model can be constructed.
 Both the point and interval estimates of the parameters can be obtained from the proposed procedure.
 We show that the proposed method can provide a valid inference procedure for the parameters of interest without requiring a consistent propensity estimation.
 In addition, when the true propensity lies in the same subspace as the imputation model, the proposed method leads to a semiparametric efficient estimator for the parameters in the predictive model.
-Extensive simulation and a analysis of real-world data are provided to demonstrate the superior performance of the proposed method.
+Extensive simulation and an analysis of real-world data are provided to demonstrate the superior performance of the proposed method.